Gopika-Anitha-Gopan/triphibian_movt/motor.md

 #### reverse(self) function
 When this function is called it reverses direction and calls move() like forward().
-'GPIO.output(self.reverse_pin, True)' - Can reverse only if motor is stoped, i.e., pwm = 0.
+'GPIO.output(self.reverse_pin, True)' - Can reverse only if motor is stopped, i.e., pwm = 0.
 Safety feature of ESC

 #### slow(self) function :